 For use in all LRRs.

-A layer at least 15 cm (6 inches) thick with a depleted or gleyed matrix that has 60 percent or more chroma of 2 or less starting below 30 cm (12 inches) of the surface.
-The layer(s) above the depleted or gleyed matrix and starting at a depth ≤15 cm (6 inches) from the soil surface must have value of 2.5 or less and chroma 1 or less to a depth of at least 30 cm (12 inches) and value of 3 or less and chroma of 1 or less in any remaining layers above the depleted or gleyed matrix.
-In any sandy material above the depleted or gleyed matrix, at least 70 percent of the visible soil particles must be masked with organic material, viewed through a 10x or 15x hand lens.
-Observed without a hand lens, the particles appear to be close to 100 percent masked.
+A layer 15 cm (6 inches) or more thick with a depleted or gleyed matrix that has 60 percent or more chroma of 2 or less starting at a depth below 30 cm (12 inches) from the soil surface.
+The layer(s) above the depleted or gleyed matrix and starting at a depth of less than 15 cm (6 inches) from the soil surface must have value of 2.5 or less and chroma of 1 or less to a depth of 30 cm (12 inches) or more and a value of 3 or less and chroma of 1 or less in any remaining layers above the depleted or gleyed matrix.
+In any loamy fine sand and coarser material above the depleted or gleyed matrix, at least 70 percent of the particles must be masked with organic material when viewed through a 10x or 15x hand lens.